ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 https://www.git-tower.com/blog/command-line-cheat-sheet/

-And do not hesitate to ask us for help at any time.

-We recommend that you type the commands yourself instead of copy-pasting, as it will then become more clear what you are doing at each step.
-Remember that you can press the "tab" key to autocomplete file and directory names; also the "up arrow" key will show you the commands that you previously typed.
+*We recommend that you type the commands yourself instead of copy-pasting, as it will then become more clear what you are doing at each step.
+Remember that you can press the "tab" key to autocomplete file and directory names; also the "up arrow" key will show you the commands that you previously typed.*

 For these exercises you will need the **IGV genome browser**.
 The program can be found in the folder `/mnt/lectures/biol258/Day7/IGV` and you can copy it to your home directory like so:
 `cp -R /mnt/lectures/biol258/Day07/IGV $HOME`